joodaloop/webcraft/content/_index.md

 They’ve been designing, writing code, and thinking about websites for years, decades even. *They know what they want, and what’s possible.* They spent months fiddling with their sites, bringing them closer to their imagined ideal, to a state that fills visitors with a sense of delighted admiration.

-*Meanwhile, the rest of the world has to make do with yet another free template, or some kind of variation of a paid one.*
+There's no way you could something that cool built.
+You've almost resigned to making do with yet another free template, or some kind of variation of a paid one.

-**Or do they?**
+**But you don't have to.**

 *I don't think so.* I work with people to get a sense of their aesthetic and preferences, and then design sites that they wouldn't be able to dream up on their own.
 I've worked with descriptions like "Whole Earth Catalogue", "[LaTeX paper](https://twitter.com/joodaloop/status/1654565087439380480)" and "teenage engineering", and produced some of my best sites.
 I believe this is a repeatable process.
 Your website can be as good as the best in the world.